APEX-Race-Tech/Main_website/eula_terms copy/RACE_Insight_Privacy_Policy_Final.md

 ---

-### G. MANUAL EVENT TRACKING ONLY (Privacy-First Design)
+### G. MANUAL EVENT TRACKING (Privacy-First Design)

-We use manual event tracking only.
+We use manual event tracking for most analytics.
 This means:

 - We explicitly code which events to track
 - We do not use automatic click/button tracking (autocapture disabled)
 - We do not record all interactions automatically
-- We do not use session recording
-- We do not track mouse movements or keyboard input
+- We do not track keyboard input (except for error messages)
-- We do not track how long you spend on specific UI elements
+- We do not track how long you spend on specific UI elements (we may track feature execution duration, not UI interaction time)

-PostHog Configuration: session_recording disabled, autocapture disabled, tracking mode is manual events only.
+PostHog Configuration: autocapture disabled, tracking mode is manual events only.
+Session recording is OPTIONAL and requires explicit opt-in (see Section H below).

 Why: To minimize data collection and respect your privacy.

+---

+### H. SESSION RECORDING (OPTIONAL - OPT-IN ONLY)

+Session recording is DISABLED by default.
+You must explicitly opt-in to enable it.

+**If you choose to enable session recording** (Settings > Analytics & Privacy > Enable Session Recording), we may record:

+- Screen interactions within the RACE Insight application window
+- Mouse movements, clicks, and scrolls
+- Navigation patterns and UI interactions
+- Error states and application behavior
+- Session flow and feature usage patterns
+- Visual representation of your interactions (not actual data content)

+**What we do NOT record:**

+- Your telemetry data files or file contents
+- Passwords or authentication credentials
+- Personal information displayed on screen (we mask sensitive fields)
+- Data outside the RACE Insight application window
+- Keyboard input (except for error messages and non-sensitive form fields)
+- Your actual analysis results or calculations displayed on screen
+- File names or project names (these are masked in recordings)

+**Purpose:** To improve user experience, identify usability issues, troubleshoot errors, and provide better support.

+**Retention:** Session recordings are retained for 14 days, then automatically deleted.

+**Opt-out:** You can disable session recording at any time in Settings > Analytics & Privacy > Disable Session Recording.
+Disabling will stop new recordings immediately.

+**Default:** Session recording is DISABLED by default.
+You must explicitly opt-in.

+**Data Location:** Session recordings are stored by PostHog (EU or US, depending on PostHog's configuration).

+**Privacy:** Recordings are encrypted in transit and at rest.
+Only authorized APEX Race Technologies staff can access recordings for support and improvement purposes.

 ---